-This large iconic fountain is situated in a small square and the effect of the first glance of it will be sufficient to realize why it is so popular on Italy vacations.
+This large iconic fountain is situated in a small square and one glance will be sufficient to realize why it is so popular on Italy vacations.
 This Baroque architectural masterpiece shows the god Neptune riding in a shell-shaped chariot led by seahorses.
-It is a tradition to throw 3 coins into the fountain to either find love to return to Rome.
+It is a tradition to throw 3 coins into the fountain (with the right hand over the left shoulder) to either find love to return to Rome.
 Your charitable donation is collected from the fountain and used to support food programs for the city's poor.

 The Spanish Steps

 The Spanish Steps are one of the longest and widest staircases in Europe.
 It is an elaborate, delightful staircase with 135 steps where both the locals and tourists congregate, in the first place to meet their friends and, in the second case, to rest their weary legs.
 There is a beautiful fountain in the Palazzo di Spagna and at the top, there is the centuries-old Trinita del Monti Church.